Vimercate: Other sights

 The area of Oreno has maintained its medieval look with an 11th-century monastery, Saint Michael's Church and the stately homes Villa Gallarati Scotti and Villa Borromeo.

-The town has more new developments such as the Torri Bianche skyscrapers which host a 16 screen cinema, a shopping arcade and many county offices plus the new Central Bus Station designed by Mario Botta in 1998, which serves the area and has many facilities.
+The town has more new developments such as the Torri Bianche skyscrapers which host a 16 screen cinema, a shopping arcade and many county offices plus the new Central Bus Station in Piazza Guglielmo Marconi designed by Mario Botta in 1998, which serves the area and has many facilities.

 On the east side of the city rises the "Centro Scolastico Omnicomprensivo", a scholastic centre, which is known for the quality and high standards of the "Licei" (High Schools).
 Particularly renowned is the Scientific and Classic Liceo "Antonio Banfi".
 Within the communal borders there are many parks, used for concerts and shows.

-Vimercate received the honorary title of city with a presidential decree on June 28, 1950.